mattg1981/donut-bot/README.md

 - **Tipping:** Allows users to tip Donut tokens to each other.
 This is performed off chain and the tips are deducted from the users next distribution.
 - **Data Retrieval:** Performs data retrieval and outputs to the [Donut-Bot-Output](https://github.com/mattg1981/donut-bot-output) repository.
 This data is used during distribution time to calculate the amount a user will receive.

+It is currently the #1 rated bot according to [b0trank](https://botrank.pastimes.eu) (caution, error certificate, but no input is requested).

 # Adapting this bot
 To adapt this bot for use within other subreddits:
 - Build the database using the scripts provided in ad_hoc > setup